NoahBGriffin/fetch_points_test/README.md

 ## ASSUMPTIONS
 - Original transaction data should not be modified once it is added to memory
-- Clients can add negative point values using the /add-transaction call, but point balances for each payer can not be made negative using this method
+- Clients can add negative point values using /add-transaction, but point balances for each payer can not be made negative using this method
-- Clients cannot spend negative points
+- Clients cannot spend negative points when using /spend-points

 ## REST API
 1) /add-transaction: Accepts POSTS request to add transaction, echoes back transaction